mariammkkk/travel-reservation-system/README.md

 | Database schema (tables, keys, foreign keys, sample data) | `sql/schema.sql` |
 | Application source | `src/` (compiled classes usually under `out/`) |

-An E-R diagram, if you maintain one for documentation, is not part of this tree.

 ## Stack